classgame/classgame/readme.md

 * database.yml

   If you are working in a new local, configure your database.yml.
-Change the password column for the same password of your MySql Database.
+Change the password column for the same password of your MySQL Database.